serhan-yilmaz/RokaiXplorer/deploy/README.md

 ### Step 3: Download the RokaiXplorer source code
 Next, you will need to download the source code of RokaiXplorer.
-For this purpose, you can run the following code in the RStudio console, which will download the source code from Github and place it under "RokaiXplorer" directory.
+For this purpose, you can run the following code in the RStudio console, which will download the source code from Github and place it under ``RokaiXplorer`` directory.

 ```
 if(!require("devtools"))